bioliv42/RecordServiceClient/java/examples-spark/README.md

 ```

 Then follow the examples to use Spark shell with RecordService in different ways.
-F clarity most of the log outputs are omitted from the output, also the output may
+For clarity most of the log outputs are omitted from the output, also the output may
 vary depending on your environment, Spark version, etc.

 - Example on using `RecordServiceRDD`